janhavilandge21/Exploratory-Data-Analysis/README.md

-# Exploratory-Data-Analysis
+# 🧹 Exploratory Data Analysis

-🧹 Exploratory Data Analysis – Employee Dataset
+Employee Dataset
 📌 Project Overview
 This project demonstrates Exploratory Data Analysis (EDA) and Data Cleaning on an employee dataset with inconsistent, missing, and noisy values.
 The notebook walks through data preprocessing, handling missing values, type conversions, and visualization using Python libraries like Pandas, NumPy, Matplotlib, and Seaborn.